Walgreens The Thread

 UTI FAQs: Important facts on urinary tract infections

 Urinary tract infections (UTIs) are a common problem for women, although they can occur in men as well.
-A UTI is an infection anywhere along the urinary tract, including the urethra, bladder or kidneys.
-Most UTIs are bladder infections, and they’re often easily treated, but more severe infections in the kidney can be dangerous and even life-threatening.
+During their lifetime, about half of all women will develop a UTI.
+It’s far more rare for men, especially those under 50, to develop one.
+A UTI is an infection anywhere along the urinary tract, which includes the urethra, bladder, ureters and kidneys.
+The most common type of UTIs are bladder infections, which are often easily treated.
+However, more complicated or severe UTIs can affect the kidneys, which can be dangerous and even life-threatening.
 Here are answers to some frequently asked questions regarding UTIs.

 Can a UTI cause back pain?

 Yes, a UTI can cause back pain, often on just one side.
 Back pain is more common when the infection is in the kidneys, a condition known as pyelonephritis.
-Most UTIs start in the bladder, and some then progress upward to the kidney.
-Kidney infections are serious and often require taking antibiotics for a longer period of time than for bladder infections.
+Most UTIs start in the bladder but some then progress upward to the kidney.
+Kidney infections are serious and often require taking antibiotics for a longer period of time than you would for bladder infections.

 Can a UTI cause a fever?

 Yes, a UTI can cause a fever.
-This, too, is more common when the kidneys are infected.
+This is more common when the UTI has progressed to the kidneys.
 If you have symptoms of a UTI and a high fever, you should seek medical attention immediately.

 Can a UTI cause nausea?

 Yes, a UTI can cause nausea.
-This symptom is more common with a kidney infection than it is with a UTI in a lower section of the urinary tract.
+However, this symptom is more common with a kidney infection than it is with a UTI in a lower section of the urinary tract, such as the urethra.

 Can a UTI cause stomach pain?

 Yes, a UTI can cause pain in the abdomen or belly.
-This is a fairly common sign of UTIs, even simple bladder infections.
+This is a fairly common symptom of UTIs, even in simple bladder infections.
 The lining of the bladder and urethra become irritated when infected, and this irritation can cause pain in the lower abdomen, pelvic area and lower back.

 Can a UTI make you tired?

 Tiredness or fatigue is not a common symptom of a UTI.
-If your fatigue or tiredness is significant, you should discuss the issue with your healthcare provider, as it may be a sign of another condition or illness.
+If your fatigue or tiredness is significant, you should discuss the issue with your healthcare provider, as it may be a sign of a UTI that is now affecting the kidneys, or another condition or illness.

 Can a UTI cause a headache?